gvlproject/gvl-website-markdown/workbench_services.md

 ## Galaxy

 Galaxy is a web-based platform for biomedical research.
-Each launched GVL instance comes with its own Galaxy server, which you can find at `http://<your_instance_IP>/galaxy`.
+Each launched GVL instance comes with its own Galaxy server, which you can access from the GVL dashboard or at `http://<your_instance_IP>/galaxy`.

 Or, if you are an Australian researcher, you can [use one of our Galaxy servers](/use) instead.
 You can find out more about Galaxy at the [Galaxy Project site](https://galaxyproject.org/).